 Roadworthy Inspection & Certificates in Hume area.

-In Victoria a Certificate of Roadworthiness is generally required when a vehicle is sold or if a used vehicle is to be re-registered.
-This helps to minimise the number of poorly maintained vehicles on the road.
+In Victoria, a Certificate of Roadworthiness is generally required when a vehicle is sold or if a used vehicle is to be re-registered.
+This helps to minimize the number of poorly maintained vehicles on the road.

 WHO ISSUES CERTIFICATES?

 A Certificate of Roadworthiness can only be issued by a licensed vehicle tester, operating from a nominated garage or service station.

 The vehicle must pass a roadworthy inspection, then a certificate is issued.

 The inspection is a check of the vehicle to ensure that key components have not worn or deteriorated and that the vehicle is safe for normal road use.

 A ROADWORTHY INSPECTION MAINLY COVERS THE MAJOR SAFETY RELATED ITEMS, INCLUDING:

 - seats and seat belts